jara001/f1tenth-rules/rules_v3.md

 - Upon crashing the opponent (e.g., one of the cars significantly diverges from its expected trajectory), these steps are applied:

-    - Referees call the crash and pause the race. _and signal for it by raising the red flag._
+    - Referees call the crash and pause the race. _and signal for it by raising the red flag._ <!--NAME_CONSISTENCY: stewards?-->
         - Not adhering to the race pause may result into a warning.
     - Referees judge which car is at fault.
     - Both cars are placed at the location of the crash, with the at-fault car placed behind the other car by 2 meters.